Non-overlap Average Treatment Effect Bounds: Non-overlap bounds

 \subsection{Smooth valid bounds}

-The bounds in eq. \eqref{eq:exact-bounds} are non-smooth because they depend on indicator functions of the propensity score: $\I(\pi > c)$, $\I(\pi < 1-c)$, etc. The non-differentiability of these indicator functions poses challenges for estimation under nonparametric assumptions.
-Although $\sqrt{n}$-rate estimation and valid inference may be possible with a well-specified parametric model for the propensity score or with specific nonparametric assumptions, general guarantees are unavailable.
+The bounds in \eqref{eq:exact-bounds} are non-smooth because they depend on indicator functions of the propensity score.
+The non-differentiability of these indicator functions poses challenges for estimation under nonparametric assumptions.
+Although $\sqrt{n}$-rate estimation and valid inference of the bounds may be possible with a well-specified parametric model for the propensity score or under specific assumptions, such as strong margin conditions on behavior of the propensity score around the threshold $c$, general guarantees are unavailable.
 We address this issue by constructing smooth approximations of the lower and upper bounds, which yields pathwise differentiable parameters that can be estimated at $\sqrt{n}$-rates under general nonparametric assumptions.
-Crucially, we show that these smooth bounds \emph{contain the non-smooth bounds}, and therefore, although the smooth bounds may be wider, they still always contain the ATE and facilitate valid statistical inference for it.
+Importantly, we show that these smooth bounds \emph{contain the non-smooth bounds}, and therefore, although the smooth bounds may be wider than the original bounds, they still always contain the ATE.

-The core of our approach is to replace the indicator functions implicit in eq. \eqref{eq:exact-bounds} with smooth approximations.
+The core of our approach is to replace the indicator functions implicit in \eqref{eq:exact-bounds} with smooth approximations.
 We construct two smooth approximations.
-First, we construct $s_l(\cdot, c, \gamma): [0,1] \to [0,1]$ as an approximation of $\I(\pi < c)$ (``l'' for ``$\pi$ \emph{less} than $c$'') and $s_g(\cdot, c, \gamma): [0,1] \to [0,1]$ as an approximation of $\I(\pi > c)$ (``g'' for ``$\pi$ \emph{greater} than $c$''), where $\gamma > 0$ is a smoothing parameter.
+First, we construct $s_{\ell}(\cdot, c, \gamma): [0,1] \to [0,1]$ as an approximation of $\I(\pi < c)$ (``$\ell$'' for ``$\pi$ \emph{less} than $c$'') and $s_g(\cdot, c, \gamma): [0,1] \to [0,1]$ as an approximation of $\I(\pi > c)$ (``g'' for ``$\pi$ \emph{greater} than $c$''), where $\gamma > 0$ is a smoothing parameter.
 We provide details on these approximations subsequently.
 Given these functions, we define the smooth approximation of $\psi(c)$ as